DevExpress/devextreme-reactive/packages/dx-react-chart/demos/bar/rotated-bar.md

-# React Chart Stacked Bar
+# React Chart Rotated Bar

 The demo shows how to rotate chart and create horizontal bars using `rotated` option in the Chart.